ninadgns/meal-planner/README.md

 Users can specify dietary restrictions, allergies, and preferred cuisines to receive more relevant recommendations.

 ### Admin Panel
-Administrators can manage recipes, ingredients, and dietary categories through a dedicated admin interface.
+Administrators can manage recipes, ingredients, and dietary categories, can see statistical views through a dedicated admin interface.

 ## Learn More